Our Outpost Mission

 - Outpost is a group-centered camp.
-Groups create a group name, find a fort together, and spend their days together all day.
+Groups create a unique group name, find a fort together in the preserve, and spend their days together all day.
 This creates a powerful opportunity for belonging, which is an outcome we value highly from the quality camp experience.

 - When any of our campers “have a hard time,” our counselors and directors are carefully trained to acknowledge first, challenge second.
-We do not give up on children, label them as bad, or punish.
+We do not give up on children, label them as “bad,” or focus on punishment.
 Our approach works, and campers typically “opt-in” to more successful behaviors during the course of camp.

 - We partner with parents and place a high priority on open, consistent communication.
 We invite two-way feedback at all times.

 - We’ve found that “bullying” is an area of intense focus by other youth-oriented organizations.
-Bullying has been defined as repeated negative behavior involving a power imbalance.
+Bullying has been defined by psychologists and educators as “repeated negative behavior involving a power imbalance.”
 It is rather difficult for actual bullying to occur at Outpost Summer Camps due to our structure, training, and environment.
 Behavior involving meanness or rudeness or resembling bullying is quickly and effectively addressed by our entire staff.

-- Although we are not designed as a “special needs” camp, we have the support of two professional child psychologists during the summer.
+- Although we are not designed as a “special needs” camp, we have the support of child psychologists during the summer.
 These additional resources allow us to design effective solutions for campers at all times.